Political Finance Database

 Answering the questions

-For the 2022 update, over 20 researchers from different institutions, as well as independent researchers from around the world were provided with coding instructions and asked to answer each of the 58 questions.
-A comprehensive collection of more than 500 laws, reports and other documents was collected.
+For the 2023 update, over 18 independent researchers from around the world were provided with coding instructions and asked to answer each of the 58 questions.
+A comprehensive collection of more than 200 laws, reports and other documents was collected.
 Their dedication has been indispensable for the update of the database, for which International IDEA is very grateful.
-Please look at the Acknowledgement section for a more detailed presentation of all parties involved.
+Please look at the Acknowledgement section for a more detailed presentation of all researchers involved.

 Verifying the answers